thaicuc/the-importance-of-living/10-on-having-a-mind.md

 warm, glowing, emotional and intuitive thinking, joined with compassion, will insure us against a reversion to our ancestral type.
 Only the development of our life to bring it into harmony with our instincts can save us.
-I consider the education of our senses, our heart, and our intuition rather more important than the education of our intellect.
+I consider the education of our senses, our intuition, and our heart rather more important than the education of our intellect.